givemepower8/Phaser3Practices/docs/COC.md

 Miner takes 6 housing space, attack speed 1.7s, move speed: 32, range: 0.5 tile

 Strength: Can burrow under walls.
+Moves very fast.

 Weakness: Vulnerable to splash damage building like bomb tower, also vulnerable to giant bomb.
 No preferred targets so miner only goes after the closest building.